Towards Overcoming the Undercutting Problem

 \subsection{Rearranging of Past Blocks in Extreme Case}

-Let's consider an extreme case where there are only negligible fees unclaimed in the unconfirmed transaction set for a sufficiently long time (greater than multiple block generation intervals $I$).
-As we have noticed, when there is only a limited amount of fees left in the mempool, a rational miner can avoid undercutting by claiming only partial of the bandwidth set.
-But if the situation continues to worsen and no new transactions enter into the system, the remaining transaction fees become negligible at a certain point.
-In this extreme case, rational miners may look back to the previous blocks and start undercutting at certain block height and rearrange blocks afterward.
+Consider an extreme case where there are only negligible fees unclaimed in the unconfirmed transaction set for a sufficiently long time (greater than multiple block generation intervals $I$).
+As we have noticed, when there is only a limited amount of fees left in the mempool, a rational miner can avoid undercutting by claiming only a part of the bandwidth set.
+But if the situation continues to worsen and no new transactions enter the system, the remaining transaction fees become negligible at a certain point.
+In this extreme case, rational miners may look back to the previous blocks and start undercutting at certain block heights and rearrange blocks from there onwards.
 Suppose an undercutter goes back $C$ blocks.
-As long as there are only negligible transaction fees flowing into the system during $ \frac{C\cdot I}{\beta_U}$, it's more desirable for an attacker who earned less than its fair share in the past $C$ blocks to attack.
-The previous analysis is not applicable to this extreme case.
-However, one good news is that Bitcoin, Monero, and possibly other important altcoins currently do not suffer from this problem and may continue to remain this way.
-If this is no longer the case, undercutting may not be the major concern.
+As long as there are only negligible transaction fees flowing into the system during $ \frac{C\cdot I}{\beta_u}$, it's more desirable for an attacker who earned less than its fair share in the past $C$ blocks to attack.
+The previous analysis does not apply to this extreme case.